 Adds the asset to a selection.

-Add custom thumbnail: Opens a file-picker to your local storage, where you can select a new image to use as your asset's thumbnail.
+Add custom thumbnail: Select a new image to use as your asset's thumbnail.

-Create PDF: Allows you to create a PDF of the asset.
+Create PDF: Create a PDF of the asset.

 Check in new version: Check in a new version of the asset.

-Check out current version: Check out the asset for future versioning.
+Check out current version: Check out the asset to lock the asset from changes while creating a new version.

-Lock asset: This blocks the asset from being modified by users (including administrators), including updating any versions or attribute data.
-Users will still be able to perform actions such as downloading or sharing.
+Lock asset: Block the asset from being modified by users (including administrators), including updating any versions or attribute data.
+Users can still perform limited actions such as downloading or sharing.

 Review: Add the asset to a review or create a new review.